Updated: September 11, 2020

 Centre County PAWS has always been committed to providing a safe and healthy environment for our staff, volunteers, and animals in Centre County.
 As a result, we are closely monitoring the COVID-19 outbreak and have taken additional precautions as outlined and recommended by local and statewide government officials.

-- Any visitor during open hours or with a scheduled appointment is required to follow our visitor expectations:
+- Any visitor with a scheduled appointment is required to follow our visitor expectations:

 - Individuals with symptoms of COVID-19 (or caring for those with COVID-19) are not permitted in the building.

 - Hand sanitize before and after all interactions if hand washing is not possible.